 Which language is next ?
 German.
 It's a Germanic language, but it has a very complicated grammar.

 Most other languages are in the group „difficult to learn”.
-According to FSI, Malay, Indonesian and Suahili are easiest of this group – because of relatively simple grammar.
+According to FSI, Indonesian, Malay and Suahili are easiest of this group – because of their relatively simple grammar.
 The examples of languages from this group ?
 Russian, Polish, Turkish, Tagalog, Cebuano and many others.